GlennPreston1/Java_SDK_Direct_Apple_Pay_Demo/README.md

 Steps to use the encryption:

 1. Create (generate etc.) an encryption password (this is not the API password!).
 2. Set it as an environment variable on the dev/test and/or prod system where the SDK code will be used.
-The name has to be TURNKEY-JAVA-SDK-PROPPASS
+The name has to be TURNKEY-JAVA-SDK-ENCPROP
 3. Use com.evopayments.turnkey.util.crypto.TextEncryptionUtil.encryptBasedOnSystemPropPass(String) to encrypt your API password (just once, delete the method call after you have the encrypted  password)
 4. Add the ENC- prefix to the encrypted password
 5. You can use this encrypted form (looks like this: ENC-e0Kwzt2m4fxdA37ovsROpgdkaQ1BRsX/r0/RP9BSRCnByx8cwMq9NOFo5I7I6U+xzg==) in place of the API password (in the properties files and/or in the inputParam map).
 Note the SDK code will only function properly on systems, where the TURNKEY-JAVA-SDK-PROPPASS is set correctly!

-For our examples/tests the TURNKEY-JAVA-SDK-PROPPASS has to be set to this value: test
+For our examples/tests the TURNKEY-JAVA-SDK-ENCPROP has to be set to this value: test

 ## java-sdk-sample-webshop